pnp/blog/content/post/working-with-custom-connectors-in-power-platform-for-beginners.md

 no, it's not the Connectors menu, but the Data menu

 If you already have some, they will be listed here, if not this page is empty.
-Select \"+ New custom connector\" in the upper right corner and then \"Create from blank\".
+Select "+ New custom connector" in the upper right corner and then "Create from blank".

 {{< image alt="custom-connector-2.png" src="images/blog/working-with-custom-connectors-in-power-platform-for-beginners/custom-connector-2.png" >}}